scottmuc/scottmuc.github.com/source/_posts/2014-09-20-visiting-the-motherland-ukraine.markdown

 ## L'viv

 I felt immediately comfortable in L’viv.
-As Lilia was at work, Vitalek and Natalia guided me around the city.
+As Lilia was at work, Vitalik and Natalia guided me around the city.
 Here are some of the noteworthy places we checked out:

 [{% img left /images/blog/career-break/lviv-high-castle.small.jpg 190 "High Castle" %}](/images/blog/career-break/lviv-high-castle.jpg)